-F464 Internship in Finance (cr. arr.)
-On-the-job training in finance.
-Approval of proposed training program in finance required by chairperson of the Finance Department.
-Graded on S-F basis F490 Independent Study in Finance (cr. arr.)
-P: consent of instructor F494 International Financial Management (3 cr.)
+F494 International Financial Management (3 cr.)
 P: F301 and F302 or permission of instructor.
 Financial management of foreign operations of the firm.
 Financial constraints of the international environment and their effect on standard concepts of financial management.
 Study of international currency flows, forward cover, and international banking practices.

-Business Economics and Public Policy G300 Introduction to Managerial Economics (3 cr.)
+Business Economics and Public Policy

+G300 Introduction to Managerial Economics (3 cr.)
 P: Econ.
 E103-E104 (E201-E202).
-Applications of elementary concepts of microeconomic theory in the solution of business problems.
-Development of a conceptual framework for business decision-making under conditions of uncertainty.
+Microeconomic analysis and its applications to business decision making.
+Includes topics of demand and consumer behavior, production and costs, theory of firms and public policy towards business.
+Focuses on the applied aspects of microeconomics.